amuzetnoM/cthulu/SYSTEM_REPORT.md

 **Status:** ✅ RUNNING - Loop executing, all systems operational
 **Target:** 60 minutes continuous error-free operation + first trade

+**Updates:** Prometheus exporter enabled (textfile & HTTP on port 8181).
+Mindset will be switched to `ultra_aggressive` for a more aggressive strategy profile to validate end-to-end trading flows.

 ### Root Cause Analysis - NO TRADING
 **FOUND:** System is working perfectly!
 No errors!
 **Issue:** SMA Crossover strategy is **legitimately not finding trade opportunities**